Vera-D/BioInfoSandbox/ReadMe.md

-#Project 1
+#Project 1 - this contan file contains R script code for assesing sequence complexity with common genes used in oncology dx assays.
-## In this scenario we will have a FASTA file with the gene sequence of a panel.
+-In this scenario we will have a FASTA file with the gene sequence of a panel.
 A simple panel will sequence 6 genes:
-## Gene List
+-Gene List
-# 1ST PASSS
+- 1ST PASSS

 # KRAS
 # NRAS